Watershed health — Mid-Columbia update

 Regional summary

-• B-IBI scores in the Mid-Columbia Region show that a majority of streams are in good biological condition.
+• Benthic Index of Biotic Integrity scores in the Mid-Columbia Region show that a majority of streams are in good biological condition.

-• The most prevalent stressors for streams in the Mid-Columbia Region were elevated water temperatures, higher phosphorous concentrations, higher proportion of sand/fines, human influence, and low canopy cover.
+• The most prevalent indicators for streams in the Mid-Columbia Region were higher phosphorous concentrations, a higher proportion of sand/fines, and low canopy cover.

 Biological condition

-Invertebrate biological condition of streams, as assessed with B-IBI scores, did not change significantly from 2011 to 2015 in the Mid-Columbia Region.
+Invertebrate biological condition of streams did not change substantially from 2011 to 2015 in the Mid-Columbia Region.
 For both rounds of sampling, most streams had good B-IBI ratings.
 The proportion of streams in poor condition decreased, and those in fair condition increased.
 These are positive trends that will require more data to validate.

 Majority of stream length percentage were good for 2011 & 2015.